kim-groenborg-nielsen/diskusage/README.md

 diskusage - concurrent disk usage reporter

-This is a small multithreaded disk-usage tool written in Go.
+A small multithreaded disk-usage tool written in Go.
+It scans a directory tree concurrently and prints aggregated directory sizes, optional file counts and ownership summaries.
+It can also emit a structured JSON summary (optionally gzipped) and read such JSON back to re-render the tree without scanning.

 Build